-Parameter Description value The property value to edit. model The model used to enumerate the potential values, and to produce text labels for each value. radio If true, the component is rendered as a sequence of radio buttons.
-If false (the default), the component is rendered as a <select></select>
+Parameter Description value The property value to edit. model The model used to enumerate the potential values, and to produce text labels for each value. renderer An object used to render the property selection; two default implementations are provided (on creates a pop up list, the other a table of radio buttons).